atantawi/357-kep-trimaran-3/README.md

 ### Notes/Constraints/Caveats

 Since the proposed scheduler plugin is load-aware and uses the [load-watcher](https://github.com/paypal/load-watcher), similar to the [Trimaran](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/trimaran) family of plugins, the suggestion is to add it to the family as *Trimaran-3* for short.
-The proposed name for the plugin is *LoadRiskAwareCommitment*.
+The proposed name for the plugin is *LowRiskOverCommitment*.
 This way it could share common code with the other two plugins.
 A comparison of the three Trimaran load-aware scheduler plugins follow.

 ![trimaran-table](images/trimaran-table.png)